xiyichen/face-recognition/README.md

 ## matching.py
 This program finds a best match for each of the valid faces (either identity face or teammate face) in the gallery.
 It also records the position of the query identity for each vector (-1 if the query is not in the gallery).

+## cdf.py
+This program plots the CDF curve of positions of correct identities.